Who We Are

 Director Colleen Hope (nee Mainstone) CEcol, MCIEEM, BSc, PGCE

 Colleen is a Chartered Ecologist and has worked as a full time ecological consultant since 2002.
 Colleen is experienced at surveying and assessing sites for a range of protected species including bats, reptiles, badgers, water voles and dormice.
-She holds survey licences for bats, dormice, great crested newts, smooth snake, sand lizard and barn owls and is one of a small number of Registered Ecological Consultant (REC ecologists) under Natural England's Low Impact Licence.
+She holds survey licences for bats, dormice, great crested newts, smooth snake, sand lizard and barn owls.
+She holds Earned Recognition (ER) to level 3 and is a Registered Ecological Consultant (REC ecologist) under Natural England's Low Impact Licence.

 Director Dr Paul Hope BSc (Hons), MCIEEM